 Safe mode uses a modified master-slave protocol, whereby the pump transmits in response to a received command.
-But, the pump also automatically transmits a status packet when an alarm condition occurs.
+But, the pump also automatically transmits a status

 Corrupted communications is detected using the 16 bit CCITT CRC algorithm computed over <transmitted data>.
 Packets transmitted and received include the CRC within the packets.